 Vocabulary may not be your daily source of a thrill.
 New words may not consume your every waking hour.
 But avoiding learning to understand the language your scriptures were written in will hold you back and keep you from great discoveries of self, and of eternal importance.
 Ignorance may be bliss, but we cannot be saved in ignorance.

-Which specific scriptural words have you discovered that have enhanced your understanding by knowing their definition?
+Which specific scriptural words have you discovered that have enhanced your understanding by knowing their definition and how to apply their meaning?